PavithraEbbali/Nutrio/README.md

     service: 'Gmail', // Or another email service
     auth: {
       user: 'your_email@gmail.com', // Your email
-      pass: 'your_email_password', // Your email password or app password },
+      pass: 'your_email_password', // Your email app password },
   });